Terms and Conditions—Simplified Acquisitions (Other Than Commercial Products and Commercial Services)

 Key Rules

-- Contractors must comply with a detailed list of FAR clauses, many of which implement statutory or executive order requirements, and additional clauses that may apply based on contract type, value, or performance location.
+- Contractors must comply with a comprehensive list of FAR clauses, many of which are triggered by contract value, type, or performance location.
+These include prohibitions on certain products, labor standards, equal opportunity, payment terms, and more.

 - Inspection and Acceptance